‘A serious-minded kid:’ Pete Buttigieg aimed high early

 Buttigieg said the Kennedy mystique loomed large in a community as Catholic as South Bend.
 He was aware that the presidential campaign of Sen. Robert Kennedy, and the Kennedy tragedies, were defining experiences for his parents’ generation.
 Amid the culture wars of the Clinton era, he looked back nostalgically at a time when big things seemed possible.

-By comparison, “we've been stuck and haven't made progress on a lot of the big issues,” Mueller said of his friend’s Kennedy-era fixation.
+By comparison, “we've been stuck and haven't made progress on a lot of the big issues,” Mueller said of his friend’s fixation with the Kennedy era.

 By the end of 8th grade, Peter was named valedictorian, which gave him a chance to deliver his own big speech.
 His performance — practiced and strikingly mature — is still remembered today by people who were there.